Skip to content

 of tech-facilitated stalking victims are pursued by people they know, most commonly by a well-known or casual acquaintance.

-How it happens
+How does it happen?

 • Sending repeated, unwanted messages or emails